dotnet/spark/docs/getting-started/getting-started-ubuntu-spark-net.md

 ## Create Data

-Inside of the `HelloSpark` directory, enter the following command
+Inside of the `HelloSpark` directory, enter the following command into the terminal:

 ```bash
 cat << EOF > people.json